Macmee/enhanced-promises/README.md

 Additionally, if native promises are not available, the library includes a very simple Promise implementation as a substitute.

-You can just `require('enhanced-promises')` and start using native JS promises with all these useful methods.
+You can just `require('enhanced-promises')` within node, or include `enhanced-promises.min.js` in your web project and start using native JS promises with all these useful methods.

 ## What's the point?